javierpentola/OrderManagementSystem/README.md

 7. **Viewing the Database:**
    - The database file (`database.db`) is located in the project directory.
 You can use tools like DB Browser for SQLite or the SQLite command line to view and manage the database contents.

-By following these steps, you can set up and run the Order Management System on your local machine.
-The application will allow clients to place orders and the company to manage those orders through the respective views.